JO305C1 Basic Photography Spring 2021

 Portraits: 10pts (exercise, lighting, esthetics)

 Bring CF/SD card to class with assignments 1&2 to download files to Lightroom Library.
 We will discuss tagging, converting files to black and white and exporting hi-res jpegs.
-We’ll review Lightroom browser and functions.
+Download Creative Cloud to get Adobe Lightroom Classic and Adobe Lightroom CC browsers and functions.

 Focus: 10pts (exercise, aesthetics)

-Images from assignment 2, Focus are DUE.
-Upload to Smugmug and post best shot.
+Images are DUE from assignment 2, Focus – Upload to Smugmug.